sigmdel/tasmotasbacker0/README.md

 ## 4. Installation and Releases

-The current Linux release, `tasmotasbacker0.gz`, contains a compressed `x86_64-linux` binary on Mint 20.1 .
+The file `tasmotasbacker0-r****.gz`, contains a compressed `x86_64-linux` binary which was tested on Mint 20.1 .
 Extract the binary `tasmotasbacker0` to a directory in the search path such as `~./local/bin/tasmotasbacker0/`.
 Copy the image `images/tasmotabacker.png` into the same directory.
 The `installation` directory contains a `tamostasbacker0.desktop` file along with rudimentary instructions on how to install the utility in a Mint 20.1 Mate system.
 Presumably, installation in other Linux distributions would be more or less the same.

 Details about installation of an application in Windows are unfortunately not provided.
-A binary xxxxx is provided in the `tasmotasbacker0.zip` archive.
+A `x86_64-win64` binary is provided in the `tasmotasbacker0.zip` archive.

 ## 5. Program Options